SergeoLacruz/inventree-supplier-panel/README.md

 usually runs http.
 But InvenTree has the required stuff for https on board.
 I just changed the runserver to runsslserver in tasks.py.

+### Country specific
+It might happen that you run into issues with country and language specific settings.
+The plugin was developed and tested in Germany.
+Mouser e.g. sends back strings in german language and prices in Euro.
+There seems to be no way to change that.
+Support for other contries is limited as there are no testing possibilities at the moment.
+Please open an issue in case of problems.
+Testing outside of Germany will be helpful.